Interview first published 12th February 2007, links updated July 2019

 In the second part of an extended feature marking the release of the Albion collection from Titan Books (hot on the heels of Wildstorm’s edition last December), John Freeman talks to IPC’s Andrew Sumner about the project

-A huge comics fan, IPC Media’s Andrew Sumner hass worked in magazine publishing for over 18 years.
+A huge comics fan, IPC Media’s Andrew Sumner has worked in magazine publishing for over 18 years.

 Andrew is a lifelong comics fan, which explains his enthusiasm for the Albion project.
 “I’ve been a mental comics fan since Pops, my grandfather, bought me my first issue of Detective Comics in 1966,” he reveals.
 “The first film that my dad ever took me to see was the Adam West Batman movie.
 I’ve been hooked on comic books ever since and I’ve got 30,000 US comic books stored between London and Merseyside, where I grew up.”

-DOWN THE TUBES: The Albion collection has just been published in the UK by Titan, and it looks great.
+downthetubes: The Albion: Origins collection has just been published in the UK by Titan, and it looks great.
 What shaped your choice of classic strips for this?

 The answer, of course, was to go back to those self-contained six to eight pagers contained in the mid-60s/early 70s annuals.
 Right off the bat, I knew that I wanted to use that superb full-colour Carlos Cruz House of Dolmann from the 1969 Valiant annual, the “War of the Worlds” Steel Claw from the 1967 Valiant annual (although, as lovely as Tom Kerr’s art is, I would really loved to have included a Blasco-drawn strip if we’d had more space) and that infamous “Tim Kelly survives an A Bomb” story from the 1965 Valiant annual.